Hubs-Foundation/hubs-docs/docs/dev-client-gameplay.md

 TODO: Write benefits from this design decision.

-TODO: Do we use another example because this Text example doesn't match the actual implmentation. `TroikaText.sync()` shouldn't be called each system.
+TODO: Do we use another example because this Text example doesn't match the actual implementation. `TroikaText.sync()` shouldn't be called each system.
 It should be called only once in a frame in a dedicated system.
 This example might be confusing if the readers check the actual code.